 Strokes – Rehabilitation and Recoveryadmin

-There are two types strokes: ischemic and hemorrhagic.
-An ischemic stroke is characterized by an obstruction within a blood vessel supplying blood to the brain, cutting off or limiting the supply of blood to the brain.
+There are two types strokes; ischemic and hemorrhagic.
+An Ischemic Stroke is characterized by an obstruction within a blood vessel supplying blood to the brain, cutting off or limiting the supply of blood to the brain.
 Ischemic strokes account for 87% of all stroke cases.
-A hemorrhagic stroke, which causes only 13% of all strokes, results from of a weakened blood vessel bursting, spilling blood into the brain.
+A Hemorrhagic stroke, which causes only 13% of all strokes, results from of a weakened blood vessel bursting, spilling blood onto the brain.
 The effects of these types of strokes are equally as different as the causes.
-The one thing that is the same: For all stroke patients, rehabilitation is imperative.
+The one thing that is the same is: for all stroke patients rehabilitation is imperative.

-Within 2-7 days following the onset of a stroke, patients should engage in rehabilitation to realize the most return of function and adaptation.
-Through the use of rehabilitation and other interventions, the natural return of functions can be hastened and the extent of neurologic damage can be limited.
-For more permanent physical impairments and limitations, therapy also provides a solution.
-Rehabilitative therapies, such as physical, occupational, or speech therapy, help patients adapt to their new limitations by teaching them new skills to continue their day-to-day activities.
-Although patients may not return to an optimal and completely independent way of life, many can still master their own care.
-These strides are greatly dependent on the therapy received and the patients’ overall drive to resume daily activities.
+Within 2-7 days following the onset of a stroke patients should engage in rehabilitation in order to realize the most return of function and adaptation.
+Through the use of rehabilitation, and other interventions, the natural return of functions can be hastened and the extent of neurologic damage can be limited.
+For more permanent physical impairments and limitations therapy also provides a solution.
+Rehabilitative therapies, such as physical, occupational or speech therapy, help patients adapt to their new limitations by teaching them new skills to continue their day-to-day activities.
+Although patients may not return to an optimal and completely independent way of life many can still master their own care.
+These strides are greatly dependent on the therapy received and the patients overall drive to resume daily activities.

 With early and diligent rehabilitative therapy, under the direction of trusted, experienced therapists, there are great possibilities for positive outcomes for those who have suffered a stroke.